Božidar Kantušer

 Božidar Kantušer (Bozidar Kantuser) (December 5, 1921, Pavlovski Vrh, Slovenia – May 9, 1999, Paris) was a Slovene composer of classical music.
 He was a Slovenian citizen and an American citizen.

-Kantušer is the author of symphonic music, ballets, an opera, chamber music and solo pieces.
+Kantušer is the author of symphonic music, ballets, chamber music and solo pieces.
 He lived in France since 1950.
 He was married to the American painter Grace Renzi.
 Since 1968, Kantušer was the director of the International Library of Contemporary Music (B.I.M.C.).
 He is buried in Paris, at the Père Lachaise Cemetery.